coq/coq/doc/sphinx/proof-engine/tactics.rst

    .. tacn:: eapply {+, @constr_with_bindings_arg } {? @in_hyp_as }

-      The tactic :tacn:`eapply` behaves like :tacn:`apply` but it does not fail when no instantiations are deducible for some variables in the premises.
-Rather, it turns these variables into existential variables which are variables still to instantiate (see :ref:`Existential-Variables`).
-The instantiation is
-      intended to be found later in the proof.
+      Behaves like :tacn:`apply`, but creates
+      :ref:`existential variables <Existential-Variables>` when Coq is unable to deduce instantiations for variables rather than failing.

    .. tacn:: rapply @one_term

-      The tactic :tacn:`rapply` behaves like :tacn:`eapply` but it uses the proof engine of :tacn:`refine` for dealing with existential variables, holes, and conversion problems.
+      Behaves like :tacn:`eapply` but
+      uses the proof engine of :tacn:`refine` to handle existential variables, holes and conversion problems.
 This may result in slightly different behavior regarding which conversion problems are solvable.
-However, like :tacn:`apply` but unlike :tacn:`eapply`, :tacn:`rapply` will fail if there are any holes which remain in :n:`@term` itself after typechecking and typeclass resolution but before unification with the goal.
-More technically, :n:`@term` is first parsed as a :production:`constr` rather than as a :production:`uconstr` or :production:`open_constr` before being applied to the goal.
-Note that :tacn:`rapply` prefers to instantiate as many hypotheses of :n:`@term` as possible.
-As a result, if it is possible to apply :n:`@term` to arbitrarily many arguments without getting a type error, :tacn:`rapply` will loop.
+However, like :tacn:`apply` but unlike :tacn:`eapply`, :tacn:`rapply` fails if any holes remain in :n:`@one_term` itself after typechecking and
+      typeclass resolution but before unification with the goal.
+More technically, :n:`@one_term` is first interpeted as a :production:`constr` rather than as a :production:`uconstr` or :production:`open_constr` before being applied to the goal.
+Note that :tacn:`rapply` tries to instantiate as many hypotheses of :n:`@one_term` as possible.
+As a result, if it is possible to apply :n:`@one_term` to arbitrarily many arguments without getting a type error, :tacn:`rapply` will loop.

+      .. todo PR: reword sentence above to remove :production:

       Note that you need to :n:`Require Import Coq.Program.Tactics` to make use of :tacn:`rapply`.

    .. tacn:: simple apply {+, @constr_with_bindings_arg } {? @in_hyp_as }

-      This behaves like :tacn:`apply` but it reasons modulo conversion only on subterms that contain no variables to instantiate.
-For instance, the following example does not succeed because it would require the conversion of ``id ?foo`` and :g:`O`.
+      Behaves like :tacn:`apply` but it reasons modulo conversion only on subterms that contain no variables to instantiate.
+For instance, the following example fails because it would require the conversion of ``id ?foo`` and :g:`O`.

       .. _simple_apply_ex: